If your struggling with Anger Management issues, please take our survey to see the severity

 This process is basically about increasing their Window of Tolerance (WOT) of their Autonomic Nervous System where they can feel and contain emotional arousal without the brain and nervous system signalling that need to evoke a survival response in order to remain “safe”.
 This is an embodied process as emotions live in the body and are evoked through bodily-inclusive processes and techniques.

 It is quite common for adults with a high IQ to struggle with these processes.
-Their mental intelligence is not mirrored in their emotional intelligence (EQ) which may be quite underdeveloped and which means they shun their feelings and instead retreat into their heads and live from there.
+Their mental intelligence is not mirrored in their emotional intelligence (EQ) which may be quite underdeveloped and which means they shun their feelings and instead retreat into their heads and live from there (this is the same as people who are also experiencing grief and loss).
 These people are often sceptical or rationalise away any attempt to get them into their bodies or their feelings.

 What is quite common is to see a person who lives within a self controlled and/or controlling of others stance to life.
 They tell themselves they are adjusted, healthy, well and advanced.
 Occasionally a major emotional eruption occurs, normally centred around rage/anger or of great fear.
 They collapse and the wallpaper that is the mental/cognitive reliance simply cannot help them in these moments.